-Veterans Resource & Resilience Guide
+Veterans Resource and Resilience Guide

 Extreme weather events present unique challenges for the veteran community.